Eating Dates During Pregnancy

 6. Alternative to Sugar Substitutes

-7. Constipation Relief
+7. Helps Relieve Constipation Naturally

 Dates are rich in dietary fibre, which helps alleviate constipation during pregnancy.
 Fibre adds bulk to stools and improves bowel movements, promoting regularity.